Icsnow/IB_models/README.md

-# The MILP/CP code for the paper "A Holistic Framework for Impossible Boomerang Attacks."
+# The MILP/CP models for the paper "A Holistic Framework for Impossible Boomerang Attacks"

 ## How to use this tool